 International Airport Galeão

 Most flights arrive into Rio de Janeiro via International Airport Galeão.
-The airport is located on Governador Island, the largest one in Guanabara Bay, and is located around twenty kilometres from the city centre.
+The airport is on Governador Island, the largest one in Guanabara Bay, and is located around twenty kilometers from the city center.
 The airport is served by a good road network, including the Linha Vermelha and Linha Amarela freeways and Avenida Brasil.

-There are four bus lines (2018, 2101, 2145 and 2918) that run to and from the city centre and Rio’s other airport, Santos Dumont Airport.
-The buses run every ten minutes and journey times can vary depending on the time of day, but allow at least 40 minutes.
+There are four bus lines (2018, 2101, 2145 and 2918) that run to and from the city center and Rio’s other airport, Santos Dumont Airport.
+The buses run every ten minutes and journey times, which usually take around 40 minutes. can vary depending on the time of day

 Santos Dumont Airport

-Santos Dumont Airport is located eight kilometres downtown from Rio de Janeiro.
+Santos Dumont Airport, located eight kilometers downtown from Rio de Janeiro, operates only regional flights, connecting the main cities of the country.
 It has a range of facilities, including ATM's, telephones and car hire offices.

-There are two bus lines that operate from the airport.
-Number 2145 runs to Rio de Janeiro International Airport and 2018 runs to Rio de Janeiro International Airport and Alvorada.
+There are two bus lines that operate from the airport: number 2145 runs to Rio de Janeiro International Airport and number 2018 runs to Rio de Janeiro International Airport and Alvorada.

 More Information: www.metrorio.com.br